 Native geographic location and habitat

-Native to United States, primarily coastal regions of North and South Carolina.
+Native to eastern United States, primarily coastal regions of North and South Carolina.

 Bark color and texture